Rudolf Weber-Arena: Events

 The arena hosts a wide variety of events, with more than 800,000 people attending about a hundred events.
 The arena also hosts a variety of shows, e.g. Stomp or Riverdance.
 The König Pilsener Arena played host to UFC 122 on 13 November 2010.

+Between 1997 and 2002, the arena was home to ice hockey club Revierlöwen Oberhausen.
+On 6 October 1998, Canadian player Stéphane Morin of visiting team Berlin Capitals died during a game at the arena.